 Formal Group Photographs at Weddings

 The topic of formal group pictures comes up very often in my initial consultations with brides, grooms, and couples.
 Usually, the context is that they want to make sure we don't spend an excessively long time on these photos, mainly because they are worried about missing too much of their reception, which is certainly an understandable concern.
-This is especially the case with New Orleans weddings, as often receptions are only three hours long (occasionally four hours, though rarely more).
+This is especially the case with New Orleans weddings, as receptions here are usually only three hours long (occasionally four hours, though rarely more).

-On one or two occasions I've had a couple who have said they strictly wanted photojournalistic event coverage with literally no traditional formal group shots.
+On one or two occasions I've had a couple who have said they strictly wanted photojournalistic event coverage with literally no traditional formal group shots at all.
 But the vast majority of my couples do feel that these pictures are important, and I agree.
-No, these will not be the most fun shots of the day, nor your favorite ones, but weddings are significant occasions and for many of us represent a rare opportunity to get everyone together, so you and your family will appreciate having these photographs.
+No, these will not be the most fun shots of the day, nor your favorite ones, but weddings are significant occasions and for many of us represent a rare opportunity to get everyone together, so you and your family will likely appreciate having these photographs.

 How Long Will They Take?

 - Encourage your family members and wedding party to be cooperative and (no pun intended) focused during this phase as the groups they are in are called up to be photographed.
-It's certainly understandable that they'll all be happy and excited, ready to go have fun at the reception, but stress to them that the faster we get these pictures finished, the sooner they can join the party!
+It's certainly understandable that they'll be happy and excited, ready to get the party started, but convey to them that the faster we get these pictures finished, the sooner they can go have fun at the reception!

-- Ask guests not to take pictures while we are doing the group shots.
-There is a misconception that other camera flashes interfere with the professional photographer's equipment, which is generally not the case (unless their flash just happens to go off at the exact millisecond that I shoot, which does happen occasionally but not enough to be a big concern).
+- Ask friends and family not to take pictures while we are doing the group shots.
+There is a common misconception that the camera flashes from guests interfere with the professional photographer's equipment, which is generally not the case (unless their flash just happens to go off at the exact moment that I shoot, which does happen occasionally but not enough to be a big concern).
 The more common problem is that the people in the group I am photographing, with several cameras aimed at them, will not all be looking directly at mine (some will be looking at me, others will be looking at the various other cameras).
 While this may not be readily apparent at the time, it's very obvious in the pictures, as people will clearly be looking in various different directions.
 As a result, if there are guests shooting alongside me and I notice that this is happening, I will either need to explain to each group the importance of only looking at my camera, or pause and wait for the guests to finish before I can get my shot.
-When we are trying to expeditiously finish a few dozen group shots, these extra 10-20 seconds each time add up!
+When we are trying to expeditiously finish a few dozen group shots, these extra 10-20 seconds for each grouping add up.

 Because every event is different, the answer is going to vary depending the circumstances of your wedding.
 So, for the sake of discussion, I'll instead give examples and general information to give you some food for thought in planning this portion of the day.

-For weddings that take place at a venue like Southern Oaks Plantation, this is an easy choice, as they have a dedicated photography room.
+For weddings that take place at a venue like Southern Oaks in New Orleans, this is an easy choice, as they have a designated photography room.
 As soon as the ceremony is finished, the couple, their immediate family, and the wedding party are ushered into this area, which has its own bar and food.
 For particularly large groups, we can move outside and shoot on the front steps.
 Trinity Banquets & Receptions in Slidell is another venue that has a spacious room (which doubles as the bridal suite) that is perfect for group shots.

-And certainly feel free to discuss with me any concerns you have over where to do the formals, as it's better to work through these issues beforehand rather than on the wedding day.
+And certainly feel free to discuss with me and your venue any concerns you have over where to do the formals, as it's better to work through these issues beforehand rather than on the wedding day.